4 simple steps to create engaging elearning courses

 Once the solution is designed, it’s time for the instructional designer to get to work on the actual wording of the elearning content.

-Third: Focus on the words
+Engaging elearning courses #3: Focus on the words

 Content is the building block of the learning solution and the messages that the content carries can be communicated in a variety of ways.
 Having a team of experienced learning designers means the learning material is in the hands of content and writing experts, who’ll then transform plain text into elements that make engaging elearning courses.
 Good instructional designers are experts on narrative and storytelling techniques, and can translate their content skills into all of the factual and fictional elements of learning design, including: